Vidya (film): Production

 During the shooting of the song "Kinare Kinare Chale Jayen Ge" in the film, a boat capsized and Dev Anand saved co-star Suraiya from drowning.
-After this incident Suraiya fell in love with him and they began a long relationship.
+After this incident Suraiya and Dev Anand fell in love and they began a long relationship.
 The film marked the start of over half a dozen appearances in films together.

+Legacy

+The film was a moderate success.
+It was one of Suraiya's major success in her successful period of 1948-1949.
+While, it was one of Dev Anand's earliest success.
+The film further consolidated their careers.